vmware-labs/webassembly-language-runtimes/python/examples/README.md

  - python-3.11.1.wasm - WASI compliant interpreter and standard libs wrapped within a single Wasm binary
  - python-3.11.1-wasmedge.wasm - WASI+WasmEdge compliant interpreter and standard libs wrapped within a single Wasm binary.
 WasmEdge extends WASI's socket API
- - python-3.11.1.tar.gz - Both the WASI and WASI+WasmEdge interpretors as separate Wasm binaries.
+ - python-3.11.1.tar.gz - Both the WASI and WASI+WasmEdge interpreters as separate Wasm binaries.
 The standard libs are also available separately.
 All of these within the same archive.

  You would want to use the first two versions when convenience is the most important factor.
 You get a single binary and you don't have to manage how it uses the Python standard library.
 It all just works.